pepopowitz/your-first-react-app-exercises/exercise-5/README.md

 <div>{total}</div>
 ```

 would render this element to the browser:

 ```html
 <div>3</div>
 ```

-Currently, `Friends.js` has a variabled defined named `greeting`.
+Currently, `Friends.js` has a variable defined named `greeting`.

 👉 Add an `h2` element that displays the value of `greeting` in your `Friends` component.